 What this means in practice is that you can create exams that use modern digital tools and authentic assessments or open book exams, require specialised software like Microsoft Office, MATLAB, or SPSS, allow controlled internet access to relevant resources, let students work with files and datasets, and provide consistent experiences across different devices.
 All while preventing AI cheating and maintaining exam integrity.

-Unlike AI detectors that colleges and teachers use to scan completed work, this prevention-based architecture addresses the fundamental question institutions are asking: not 'can we detect if work used AI?' but 'how do we create conditions where using AI during exams simply isn't possible?'
+Unlike AI detectors that colleges and teachers use to scan completed work, this prevention-based architecture addresses the fundamental question institutions are asking: not ‘can we detect if work used AI?’ but ‘how do we create conditions where using AI during exams simply isn’t possible?’.
 This shifts the focus from after-the-fact detection to real-time prevention.

 You don’t need to choose between security and authenticity.
 You don’t need to go back to pen and paper to prevent AI use in exams.
 And you don’t need invasive monitoring that makes students feel like they’re under surveillance.